Azure Azure Arc Azure PowerShell Hybrid Cloud

 ## Write script completed

-Write-Host ($writeEmptyLine + "# Script completed, but keep in mind resource provider registration can take up to 10 minutes" + $writeSeperatorSpaces + $currentTime)`
+Write-Host ($writeEmptyLine + "# Script completed" + $writeSeperatorSpaces + $currentTime)`

 -foregroundcolor $foregroundColor1 $writeEmptyLine

-I hope this Azure PowerShell script is useful for you and provides you with a good starting point to use Azure Arc into your Azure environment.
+I hope this Azure PowerShell script proves useful and gives you a solid starting point for integrating Azure Arc into your Azure and hybrid environment.

-If you have any questions or recommendations about it, feel free to contact me through my Twitter handle (@wmatthyssen) or to just leave a comment.
+If you have any questions or suggestions, feel free to reach out to me via my X handle (@wmatthyssen) or leave a comment.

 1. Pingback: Azure Back to School 2022: Let’s take a look at Azure Arc-enabled VMware vSphere – Wim Matthyssen